-• Intellectual property/ copyright
+Intellectual property/ copyright

 Intellectual property is held by Eindhoven University of Technology (TU/e) and partially by the author of the thesis.
 This implies that TU/e has the right to make use of the author's work without his/her permission and vice versa.
-The TU/e mentions the author when he/she appreciates mentioning and vice versa the author mentions TU/e and the supervisors if they appreciate mentioning.
+The TU/e mentions the author when he/shemappreciates mentioning and vice versa the author mentions TU/e and the supervisors if they appreciate mentioning.
 If the author states that there copyright on a thesis than should be mentioned that TU/e holds that copyright.

-• Embargo regulation intellectual property/copyright
+Embargo regulation intellectual property/copyright

-The graduation supervisor can declare that the final thesis of the graduation is:

-- Public

-- confidential for max.
-1 year.
-The Examination committee has given an approval for this. note: include the publication date (one year from now) in the report

-- confidential after 1 year \

-Please hand in two copies of the thesis, respectively a public version and a confidential version at the secretary of the Examination Committee in VRT 2.12.
-After the meeting of the Examination Committee the student can pick up the confidential version at the secretary of the Examination Committee in VRT 2.12.

-note: a public version of the thesis is required for publication

-Explanation: the public version of the thesis will be of public access through the website of the TU/e immediately while the confidential version will be accessible after a one year period.
+The graduation supervisor can declare that the final thesis of the graduation is public or confidential for max.
+2 years.
+The Examination Committee has to give an approval for this.
+If approved the publication date (two years from now) should be mentioned in the report Confidential after 2 years; The Examination Committee has to give an approval for this.
+NOTE: - include the publication date (two years from now) in the report - a public version of the thesis is required for publication Please hand in two copies of the thesis, respectively a public version and a confidential version at the secretary of the Examination Committee.
+After the meeting of the Examination Committee the student can pick up the confidential version at the secretary of the Examination Committee.
+The public version of the thesis will be of public access through the website of the TU/e immediately while the confidential version will be accessible after a one year period.

-5.2 | Rules for Citations and References
+B.2 | Rules for Citations and References